ganochenkodg/rwmvolume-operator/README.md

 This project is made for educational and research purposes only.
 The author does not recommend using it in production and in environments where stability, predictability and performance are important.
+There are enough proven, scalable, and fault-tolerant storage solutions, such as [Longhorn](https://www.rancher.com/products/longhorn) or [Ceph](https://ceph.io/).
-If you use it, don't forget to make regular backups and save important information before deleting volumes.
+If you decided to use this operator, don't forget to make regular backups and save important information before deleting volumes.
+You are solely responsible for determining the appropriateness of using RWMVolume Operator and assume any risks associated with its use.